JimKnopfIoT/xTool-RA2_addon/README.md

 Requirements:
 * 3D printer
 * PETG Filament of your choice

+To assemble the RA2 tool:
+You need the two long black M3 screws that came with the RA2 tool.
+They fix the RA2 tool to the aluminium bed.
+Unscrew them and put them into the ground part of the RA2 holder to fix it to the front side of the aluminium bed.
-* 1x 6 mm screw (axis)
+* 1x M6 x 75 mm screw (axis) (i used 80 mm because i had one)
-* 1x 4 mm screw to fix the angle
+* 1x M4 x 75 mm screw to fix the angle (i used 80 mm because i had one)
-* 2x 3 mm screws for the RA2 tool
+* 2x M3 x 40 mm screws for the RA2 tool ( i used 60 mm and cutted it with the Engineer PA-24 Crimptool)

+To assemble the RA2 addon:
+* 2x M6 x 20 mm Inbus flathead (head is 12x1,4 mm, Inbus size 4)
+*    + 2x M6 nuts
+* 2x M6 x 30 mm Inbus flathead (head is 12x1,4 mm, Inbus size 4)
+*    + 2x M6 nuts
+* 1x M3 x 15 mm Inbus flathead, Inbus size 2
+* 6x M3 x 12 mm Inbus flathead, Inbus size 2 (3 for each side of the bridge tower)
+*    + 6x M3 nuts
+* 2x M3 x 10 mm Inbus flathead, Inbus size 2 (to fasten the bridge to the alu bed)
+*    + 2x M3 square nuts (5,2x5,x*2 mm)

+To fix the whole tool to the xTool base plate 1 or up to 3 M4 x 10-12 mm.

 ## View
 <p align="center">